 The world of mobile applications is vast and still expanding.
 Developing an app is a mountainous task and making an idea a reality is no simple task.
 In spite of the idea being great, there have been instances where the app has backfired because of the poor choice of the technology stack.
 A failed app can go to the extent of having a great negative impact on the firm and the brand itself.
 The functional requirements of a mobile app are fulfilled by tech stack and it also makes it maintainable and scalable.
 They help businesses tone down the cost, focus more on revenue generation and plan for the future without reworking on the present.
-Here’s a link by Software Guild that guides on how to build your own technology stack.

 There are four components that contribute to a technology stack.